CamillaS97/club-admin/README.md

   Using the category and sub category defined by generateRandomCategories, the test navigates through the side menu and fills the category field before confirming its creation.
 The funcionality is basically the same for both with the major difference being in the subcategory creation, where a dropdown is loaded and must be filled before the subcategory is allowed to be created.
   By the end of both tests two verifications are made, the first on the alert confirming creation and the second on the last page of the table where the category or subcategory is verified

+<small>Note: More informations can be found inside the code!</small>

 ---

 ## Improvements for future me (or you, feel free to use this as a study guide):